-While there is no regulatory system in place yet, there are nail polishes that are free of the three major toxins, and that are also eco-friendly.
-A number of manufacturers even went the extra step and specifically exclude formaldehyde resin and camphor from their polishes, in addition to the toxic trio.
+While there is no regulatory system in place yet, there are a few nail polishes that are free of major toxins, and are also eco-friendly:

 - Piggy Paint – Piggy Paints were created by a mother concerned about the harsh chemicals found in the polishes her daughters wanted to wear.
 This brand is toxic-free, water-based, hypoallergenic, and comes in kid-friendly colors.

 - Karma Naturals – Catering mostly to adults, this water-based, non-toxic polish contains no petrochemicals and comes in lots of lovely, grown-up shades.

 These brands are less toxic, but use them at your own risk; they are still a solvent-based, petroleum product.